michhar/azureml-keras-yolov3-custom/README.md

 export STORAGE_CONNECTION_STRING="<Storage account connection string for the upload script>"
 ```

-Set these environment variables in the terminal window with `source .setenvs` command.
+Set these environment variables in the terminal window with the command:  `source .setenvs`.
 Make sure to use the same terminal window later on for running subsequent scripts.

 Check that the environment variables were set correctly in Unix environments with the following command.